The Engineering of Necessity

 Summer School Workshop

-In this workshop, Chaile shares his artistic journey and practice, between the idea of ‘social sculpture’ and performance.
-During two days, at MNAC and in his Studio, the artist will address issues relating to the functionality of the precarious, sustainability, co-operativism, decolonialism and all kinds of social projects.
+In this workshop, Chaile shares his artistic journey and practice, between the idea of “social sculpture” and performance.
+Over two days, at MNAC and in his studio, the artist will question and propose a reflection and artistic practice around the concepts of engineering necessity, the functionality of the precarious, cooperativism, and decolonialism.

 ©Bruno Simão

 Chaile develops his anthropological and visual research based on two key concepts that run through his work.
-They are: the ‘engineering of necessity’, which consists of creating, through art, objects and structures that collaborate in improving the conditions of a given limit situation; and the ‘genealogy of form’, which implies assuming that each object, in its historical repetition, carries with it a story to tell, which is recovered and updated in relation to a new context.
-The artist uses both axioms to create sculptures, make paintings, construct large-scale installations and performative actions that make visible and give voice to different communities that have been overshadowed by history and power structures.
+These are: the “engineering of necessity,” which consists of using art to create objects and structures that contribute to improving the conditions of a given extreme situation; and the “genealogy of form,” which implies assuming that each object, in its historical repetition, brings with it a story to tell, which is recovered and updated in relation to a new context.
+The artist uses both axioms to create sculptures, make paintings, build large-scale installations, and performative actions that make visible and give voice to different communities that have been overshadowed by history and power structures.

-In this workshop, Chaile shares his artistic journey and practice, between the concepts of ‘engineering of necessity’, ‘social sculpture’ and performance.
-During two days, at MNAC and in his Studio, the artist will address issues relating to the functionality of the precarious, sustainability, co-operativism, decolonialism and all kinds of social projects.
+In this workshop, Chaile shares his artistic journey and practice, between the concepts of engineering of necessity, “social sculpture,” and performance.
+Over two days, at MNAC and in his studio, the artist will address issues related to the functionality of the precarious, cooperativism, decolonialism, and all kinds of social projects.

 ©Bruno Simão